 QUESTION.
 I have a large master association that uses delegate voting for its elections.
 How do we ensure that delegates are voting only their district's allotment and still maintain the secret ballot requirement?

 ANSWER.
-Application of the Davis-Stirling Act election procedures, as set forth in Chapter 6, Article 4 (Civ.
-Code §§5100-5145), including the secret ballot requirements of Civ.
-Code § 5115 to delegates who cast votes on behalf of members, is not required.
+Davis-Stirling Act election procedures including the secret ballot requirements do not apply to delegates who cast votes on behalf of members.
 (Civ.
 Code § 5100(d).)
 Statutory procedures must apply only to membership elections where members vote directly.